willclarktech/elm-boilerplate/README.md

 npm run test:unit:watch
 ```

+### Mock server

+This uses [json-server](https://github.com/typicode/json-server) to provide a simple, discardable json backend which can store and return data sent to/fetched from predictable endpoints.

 ### Browser arrangement

 1. When the development server is started, a browser window should open at `localhost:3000` showing the app.